smallk/smallk/sphinx/source/pages_documentation_tools.rst

 Overview
 ========

 The flatclust command line application factors the input matrix using either NMF-HALS or NMF-BPP and generates a flat clustering result.
-A flatclust run generating k clusters will generally run more slowly than a hierclust run, of the same number of clusters, with the –-flat option enabled.
+A flatclust run generating k clusters will generally run more slowly than a hierclust run, of the same number of clusters, with the --flat option enabled.
 The reason for this is that the hierclust application uses the NMF-RANK2 algorithm and always generates factor matrices with two rows or columns.
 The runtime of NMF scales superlinearly with k in this case, and thus runs fastest for the smallest k value.

 The flatclust application generates two output files.
 The first file contains the assignments of documents to clusters and is interpreted identically to that of the hierclust application, with the exception that there are no outliers generated by flatclust.